ExpressVPN Review (2022) – Great VPN at a High Price

 We tested ExpressVPN from the US.
 Depending on your connection and location, you might get different results.
 Therefore, this table only gives an indication of potential performance.

 Here are the results of our ExpressVPN speed test:

 |Server||Download (MBPS)||% Download||Upload (MBPS)||% Upload||Ping (MS)|

 As you can see, our speeds did drop to an extent (even on local servers).
 However, the remaining speeds were still more than fast enough to enjoy the internet without much delay — we could do anything from streaming to playing Diablo 2 online.
 However, if your connection speed is quite low, some servers of ExpressVPN might drive it into the ground.

 During our tests, we didn’t experience any disconnects, crippling lag, or any other anomalies.
 Everything felt smooth in spite of relatively high pings.
 We were able to connect to any server in mere seconds.

 Speed during daily use

 When using the recommended servers, we didn’t experience lag while gaming either.
-However, in this case, it’s important to connect to a server that isn’t too far away from your actual location, because otherwise, your ping might increase.
-Overall, ExpressVPN is a great VPN for gaming.
+However, in this case, it’s important to connect to a server that isn’t too far away from your actual location.
+Overall, ExpressVPN is a good VPN for gaming.

-ExpressVPN speed test
+ExpressVPN in-app speed test